microsoft/mdatp-devicecontrol/python/README.md

 | Allowed USBs | Allow full access,Audit write access |All Removable Media Devices|Allowed USBs|Deny all access, Audit deny  all access and block|

 Note:
-- The name of the groups are comman delimited and **must** match the name of the sheet containing the group data
+- The name of the groups are comma delimited and **must** match the name of the sheet containing the group data
 - The values in the entries are comma delimited and **must** match the name inf the Entries sheet